ENCCS/sycl-workshop/content/buffers-accessors.rst

    touch the memory during the lifetime of the buffer.
 It is the programmer's responsibility to keep that promise!

 Creation of buffers is just one side of the coin.
-We cannot manipulate the underlying data of a buffer directly: that is achieved with *accessors*.
+The buffer is only a view into memory and no migration of data occurs when we construct one and we cannot manipulate the underlying data of a buffer directly: both goals are achieved with **accessors**.

 Buffers, accessors, and data movement
 -------------------------------------

-A ``buffer`` object "tells" the runtime how the data is laid out, while ``accessor`` objects "tell" it how we are going to read from and write to the underlying memory.
+A ``buffer`` object "tells" the runtime how the data is laid out, while ``accessor`` objects "tell" it how we are going to *read from* and *write to* the underlying memory.
 This information is crucial for the runtime to correctly schedule tasks and their execution.
-Accessor objects are templated over five
+When you define accessors, you are defining the data dependencies providing edges between the nodes in the task graph.
-parameters:
+Accessor objects are templated over five parameters:

 - the type and the dimension, which will be the same as for the underlying buffer.